 Upon completion of the Merger, the Company and Holdings entered into a management agreement with Access, dated as of the Merger Closing Date (the "Management Agreement"), pursuant to which Access provided the Company and its subsidiaries with financial, investment banking, management, advisory and other services.
-As a result of the completion of the IPO, the Management Agreement terminated in accordance with its terms and the Company paid to Access a one-time termination fee and a fee for transaction services in an aggregate amount of \$60 million.
-Prior to the termination of the Management Agreement, the Company incurred costs associated with the Management Agreement of approximately \$7 million, \$11 million and \$16 million for the fiscal years ended September 30, 2020, September 30, 2019 and September 30, 2018, respectively.
+As a result of the completion of the IPO, the Management Agreement terminated in accordance with its terms and the Company paid to Access a one-time termination fee and a fee for transaction services in an aggregate amount of \$60 million which was recorded within selling, general and administrative expenses in the consolidated statements of operations for the fiscal year ended September 30, 2020.
+As the Management Agreement was terminated in June 2020, the Company incurred no costs associated with the Management Agreement for the fiscal year ended September 30, 2021.
+Prior to the termination of the Management Agreement, the Company incurred costs associated with the Management Agreement of approximately \$7 million and \$11 million for the fiscal years ended September 30, 2020 and September 30, 2019, respectively.
 Such amounts have been included as a component of selling, general and administrative expenses in the accompanying consolidated statements of operations.